Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 Diabetes reduces or distorts nerve function, causing a condition called neuropathy.
 Neuropathy refers to a group of disorders that affect nerves.
 The two main types of neuropathy are:

-- Peripheral (affects nerves in the toes, feet, legs, hand, and arms)
+Sensory.Affects nerves in the toes, feet, legs, hand, and arms.

-- Autonomic (affects nerves that help regulate digestive, bowel, bladder, heart, and sexual function)
+Autonomic.Affects nerves that help regulate digestive, bowel, bladder, heart, and sexual function).
+Autonomic dysfunction also affects sweat glands and can cause very sweaty or dry feet.

 - Burning sensations